neon64/dotfiles/.config/SOFTWARE.md

  - [Fisherman](https://github.com/fisherman/fisherman)

 **Editor**
+ - CLion / Intellij IDEA IDEs
  - Visual Studio Code
  - [Neovim](https://github.com/neovim/neovim), when I need to use the command line
      - [vim-plug](https://github.com/junegunn/vim-plug)
      - I'm now trying to learn vim as a primary text editor.
 Hopefully it works out.
 - Emacs with [Doom Emacs](https://github.com/hlissner/doom-emacs) config
+     - haven't gotten to learn it
      - seems slightly more fancy than Vim, and I love SPC keybindings + Evil Mode

 **Browser**
  - Firefox
-    - As a Rust user, I really appreciate all the work that has gone into so-called 'Firefox Quantum'
-    - I also must admit I am wary of a Chrome/Blink monopoly over web browsers, and I would use Firefox even if it were somewhat technically inferior.
+    - I am wary of a Chrome/Blink monopoly over web browsers, and I would use Firefox even if it were somewhat technically inferior (though I believe at the moment they are basically neck and neck)
     - I'm working on a custom `userChrome.css` to make it look spectacular
- - <strike>Qutebrowser</strike>
-    - haven't used for ages
-    - I liked the vim keybindings but my config isn't fully complete yet

 **Music**
- - YouTube (including mps-youtube in terminal)
- - <strike>Mopidy as a backend and then ncmpcpp for a terminal UI</strike>
-    - having issues with this setup at the moment (YouTube and Google Play Music backends aren't very mature)
-    - Switched to `mpd` - can now use `ncmpcpp` visualizer, or `cava`
+ - Spotify

 ## Useful scripts